DylanCa/ideaboard_api/README.md

 ## Overview

-IdeaBoard serves as a gamified service where developers can find meaningful open-source projects aligned with their skills and interests, and score points for each opensource contribution they have made.
+IdeaBoard serves as a gamified service where developers can find open-source projects aligned with their skills and interests, and score points for each opensource contribution they have made.
 The platform features a ranking and recommendation system that highlight projects needing attention or matching a developer's needs.

-The core mission is to create an ecosystem that lowers the barrier to open-source contribution by connecting developers with projects where they can make meaningful impacts.
+The core mission is to create an ecosystem that lowers the barrier to open-source contribution by connecting developers with projects.

 ## Architecture